|

 • Royal military tried to seize colonial arsenals

-• Couriers like Paul Revere warned colonies; militias formed and hid supplies
+• Couriers like Paul Revere warned colonies; militias hid supplies

-• Sabotaged British: destroyed barges, vandalized wagons, stole arms
+• Sabotaged British: destroyed barges, vandalized, stole arms

-• Britain confused by efficiency and organization; rebellion clearly underway
+• Britain confused by efficiency and organization; rebellion clear

 • Patrick Henry (1775)